Railway electrification

 The Mantes-la-Jolie–Cherbourg railway in France connects Grand Paris and Normandy, and is electrified using overhead lines at 25 kV AC 50 Hz.

 The South Eastern Main Line in England connects the London metropolitan area with the Strait of Dover, and is electrified using a third rail at 750 V DC.

 Railway electrification is the use of electric power for the propulsion of rail transport.
-Electric railways use either electric locomotives (hauling passengers or freight in separate cars), electric multiple units (passenger cars with their own motors) or both.
+Electric railways use either electric locomotives (hauling passenger or freight in separate cars), electric multiple units (passenger or freight cars with their own motors) or both.
 Electricity is typically generated in large and relatively efficient generating stations, transmitted to the railway network and distributed to the trains.
 Some electric railways have their own dedicated generating stations and transmission lines, but most purchase power from an electric utility.
 The railway usually provides its own distribution lines, switches, and transformers.

 Power is supplied to moving trains with a (nearly) continuous conductor running along the track that usually takes one of two forms: an overhead line, suspended from poles or towers along the track or from structure or tunnel ceilings and contacted by a pantograph, or a third rail mounted at track level and contacted by a sliding "pickup shoe".
 Both overhead wire and third-rail systems usually use the running rails as the return conductor, but some systems use a separate fourth rail for this purpose.